MetPX/sarracenia/doc/sr_poll.1.rst

 There are ways to insert scripts into the flow of messages and file downloads:
 Should you want to implement tasks in various part of the execution of the program:

+- **on_line     <script>        (default: line_mode)**
 - **do_poll     <script>        (default: None)**
 - **on_post     <script>        (default: None)**

+The **on_line** plugin gives scripts that can read each line of an 'ls' on the polled site, to interpret it further.  return True, if the line should be further processed, or False to reject it.  by default, there is a line_mode plugin included with the package which implements the comparison of file permission on the remote server against the **chmod** mask.

 A do_nothing.py script for **on_post** could be: